normanjaeckel/FeTSy-Hammertag/README.rst

   python-systemd in this case.

-- Setup a proxy server like NginX or Apache HTTP Server and point it to the port of FeTSy Hammertag (default 8080).
+- Setup a proxy server like NginX or Apache HTTP Server and point it to the port of FeTSy-Hammertag (default 8080).

 - Start all the stuff (proxy server, MongoDB, process manager).